 Students in the active quiz session will see a short countdown before the first quiz question is shown

-You can control the question while it is shown to students using the blue buttons
+You can control the question while it is shown to students by clicking on the links

 Students will be able to answer the question until you click End question, or until the timer runs out (if a time limit was set)

-Use the blue buttons to navigate between questions, re-poll questions, and hide / show results and answers
+Use the links to navigate between questions, re-poll questions, and hide / show results and answers

 To end the session, click Close session